 If you’re replacing a carpet which is cheap, or only covers a small area such as a utility room, it probably isn’t going to cost much more than your policy excess (the first part of any claim which you have to pay), so may not be worth claiming for.

-Policy Expert is an online Home Insurance broker, dedicated to helping customers find the insurance policy that’s right for them.
+We’re dedicated to helping customers find the insurance policy that’s right for them.
 Our customers are at the heart of everything we do, so we have a team of experts with a real passion for making sure people get the cover that’s right for them.
-Policy Expert is driven by a desire to help you find not only the best value insurance, but the right insurance for your individual needs.
-For more information on insuring your home with Policy Expert, speak to one of our experts on 0203 014 9300 or email firstname.lastname@example.org
+And we’re driven by a desire to help you find the best value and the right insurance for your individual needs.
+For more information speak to one of our experts on 0203 014 9300 or email firstname.lastname@example.org